JoshiAyush/Netflix/README.md

 ### `npm test`

-Tuns the testing scripts to test the app.
+Runs the testing scripts to test the app.